Chloezhu010/42_Inception/README.md

     - Security: set strong pwd, limit permissions, use HTTPS
     - Automation: automate builds and service restarts
 - Project constraints
+    - Use penultimate version of Alpine or Debian.
     - Everything must run inside containers.
     - You cannot use pre-built images (like official WordPress or MariaDB ones).
     - You must build each service image yourself.
     - Data must persist even when containers are restarted.
+    - Use docker compose to orchestrate everything.
     - Services must be reachable only via defined ports or internal Docker networks.
     - Some security best practices are enforced (e.g., HTTPS, non-root users).
 - Bonus